6 Things to Do to Improve Your Company’s Cyber Security

 Implement a Plan

 First and foremost, you must have a plan in place for ensuring that your company stays secure.
 This means acknowledging that cyber security is a real threat to all businesses big and small.
-Devising a plan that you will implement is one of the best ways to ensure that your company can improve its cyber security measures.
+Devising a plan that you will implement is one of the best ways like finding a pen testing company to ensure that your company can improve its cyber security measures.
 Make sure you document all of the steps to take in the plan and have your employees review it thoroughly.
 One way to do this is to create a handbook to disperse around the office.

 Change Your Passwords